bkrsingh1008/Employee_Salary_Analysis_Excel/README.md

 🔄 Interactive Filters:

-Easily toggle between Full-time, Part-time, and Unknown job statuses using slicers.
-We can select Total Employees, Base Pay, Overtime Pay, Other pay and Total Pay via a combo box to refine the analysis.
+We can easily toggle between Full-time, Part-time, and Unknown job statuses using slicers.
+We can select Total Employees, Base Pay, Overtime Pay, Other pay and Total Pay via a combo box to refine our analysis.

 📊 Dynamic Visualizations:

-Visualize salary trends and distributions with engaging Bar Charts, Pie Charts, and Treemaps.
+We can visualize salary trends and distributions with engaging Bar Charts, Pie Charts, and Treemaps.
 These charts automatically update as we filter through the data.

 🔍 Insightful Analysis:

-Explore how employees across different job statuses and salary categories compare in terms of total pay, overtime, benefits, and more.
+We can explore how employees across different job statuses and salary categories compare in terms of total pay, overtime, benefits, and more.

 Dashboard:
 -------------------------